The Actions effect allows you to automatically run Actions when an automation triggers or recovers.

 To add more Actions, select the Add Action button.
 This will add another tab allowing you to configure a new Action.
 Note that the execution sequence is not guaranteed when multiple Actions are configured; Actions may be executed in any order.

 Some object set conditions expose effect inputs.
 These can be used in the Actions effect.
 To use condition effect inputs, the type of the Action parameter needs to align with the type of the exposed condition effect input.
-For example, if an effect exposes a single object of type Alert
+For example, if the condition monitors the Alert

 .

-In the example shown below, an object added to an object set condition exposes an effect input for an object set of type Support Ticket
+In the example shown below, an objects added to set condition exposes an effect input for an object set of type Support Ticket

 Action expects an object set parameter of type Support Ticket